SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.a.1 Proportion of total research budget allocated to research in the field of marine technology

-This target is difficult to interpret, particularly as "increase scientific knowledge to [...]" could cover a lot of marine research.
-We interpret it to cover:
+This target is difficult to interpret, particularly as "increase scientific knowledge to [...]" could be interpreted to mean that all marine research is relevant.
+However we take a more meta-interpretation, and interpret it to cover:
 * research about transfer of marine technology and sharing (phrase 1 and phrase 2)
-* research about developing marine research capacity/infrastructure (phrase 2)
+* research about developing and sharing marine research capacity/infrastructure (phrase 2)
 * research about biodiversity and its use/benefits in developing countries, LDCs and SIDS (phrase 3)

 This query consists of 3 phrases.